Choice Literacy Book Club

 Find out how to join the Choice Literacy Book Club.
 Don't miss the printable bookmarks!

-Matt Renwick, an elementary principal in Wisconsin, selected Neville by Norton Juster as our April book.
+Matt Renwick, an elementary principal in Wisconsin, selected Neville by Norton Juster as the April book selection.

-Dana Murphy selected My Hero Academia, Volume 1 for the May 2021 book club.
+Dana Murphy selected My Hero Academia, Volume 1 for the May book selection.

 Jen Schwanke chose Alma and How She Got Her Name for our July pick.
 Follow #ChoiceLiteracyBookClub to be the first to know.

 Tammy Mulligan selected Ouch!
 Moments: When Words Are Used in Hurtful Ways by Michael Genhart and Viviana Garafoli for our August book pick.

 Heather Fisher has selected So You Want to Be an Owl by Jane Porter and Maddie Frost.
 Follow #ChoiceLiteracyBookClub to join the conversation.
 You can find us on Twitter, Instagram, and Facebook.